canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 cd deployment-templates/Terraform/guardrails/
 ```

-To execute the bootstrap script run the following command and populate the ENV Vars with the correct data.
+To execute the bootstrap script run the following command and populate the environment variables "dept" and "your-project" with the correct data.
+Note: try to pick a globally distinct "dept" or you may run into existing guardrails deployment conflicts with your project names.
+For example "ssc" will likely be used - use ssc-dept-your_initials or ssc-com-mo for example.

 ```
 gcloud config set project your-project cd 0-bootstrap
-./bootstrap.sh -d dept -p your-project'
+./bootstrap.sh -d dept -p your-project
 ```

 ### Stage 1 - Common Resources